Yuta Shimizu

-Yuta Shimizu (清水悠太, Shimizu Yūta) is a Japanese tennis player.
+Yuta Shimizu (清水悠太, Shimizu Yūta) is a Japanese professional tennis player.

 He has a career high ATP singles ranking of world No. 180 achieved on 24 February 2025.
 He also has a career high ATP doubles ranking of No. 143 achieved on 12 June 2023.

-Shimizu represents Japan at the Davis Cup, where he has a W/L record of 1–0.
+Shimizu represents Japan at the Davis Cup, where he has a balancing record of 1–0.

 Career

-He won his first ATP Challenger Tour title at the 2024 Keio Challenger, defeating Li Tu in the final.
+Shimizu won his first ATP Challenger Tour title at the 2024 Keio Challenger, defeating Li Tu in the final.